JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/Azure/Network Security/README.md

 - [Azure Virtual Network concepts and best practices](https://learn.microsoft.com/en-us/azure/virtual-network/concepts-and-best-practices#:~:text=In%20Azure%2C%20a%20subnet%20is%20a%20way,within%20subnets%20using%20Network%20Security%20Groups%20(NSGs).)

 ##### 🛡️ Azure DDoS Protection *(pricing required)*
-- Definition: A managed service that protects Azure applications and resources from Distributed Denial of Service (DDoS) attacks, ensuring availability and resilience.
+- A managed service that protects Azure applications and resources from Distributed Denial of Service (DDoS) attacks, ensuring availability and resilience.
-- Automatic Protection: Always‑on monitoring that detects and mitigates volumetric, protocol, and resource layer attacks without requiring workload changes.
+- Always‑on monitoring that detects and mitigates volumetric, protocol, and resource layer attacks without requiring workload changes.
-- Adaptive Tuning: Learns traffic patterns for each protected resource and automatically adjusts thresholds to minimize false positives.
+- Learns traffic patterns for each protected resource and automatically adjusts thresholds to minimize false positives.
-- Attack Analytics: Provides detailed telemetry, mitigation reports, and real‑time monitoring during and after attacks.
+- rovides detailed telemetry, mitigation reports, and real‑time monitoring during and after attacks.
-- Cost Protection: Helps safeguard against unexpected cloud usage charges caused by attack traffic.
+- Helps safeguard against unexpected cloud usage charges caused by attack traffic.
-- Integration: Works with Azure Monitor and Sentinel for alerts, logging, and incident response.
+- Integrates works with Azure Monitor and Sentinel for alerts, logging, and incident response.
 - Protection Modes
   - Network Protection:
     - Applied at the Virtual Network (VNet) level.